 In a perfect world, you have a room dedicated only to your audio/video needs and you can set up the room to suit the needs of speaker and equipment placement.
-Well.., that's in a perfect world and at AV123 we are aware that most rooms have other uses too.
-This means we've considered some alternatives to speaker placement and/or mounting that may help you blend the ideal placement with a realistic solution for your application.
+At AV123 we are aware that most rooms have other uses too.
+Next we suggest some alternatives to speaker placement and/or mounting that may help you blend the ideal placement into a practical solution for your environment.